THE SOVIET WAR MEMORIAL IN LONDON

 The idea for the Memorial stemmed from ceremonies that took place at Soviet war graves in Wiltshire and Dorset in May 1995, and a subsequent motion at the AGM of the Society for Co-operation in Russian and Soviet Studies which urged the Society to press for the creation of a memorial in London to commemorate all Soviet wartime losses – military and civilian.

 From 1997 to 2018 the Soviet Memorial Trust Fund [SMTF] was responsible for the erection of the Memorial and subsequent commemorative events.
-Last year, the SMTF was transformed into a charity registered with HMRC.
+In 2018, the SMTF was transformed into a charity registered with HMRC.
 It is now called the Soviet War Memorial Trust [SWMT].